- Java.io - Home

 Exception

-SecurityException − If a security manager has been installed and it denies RuntimePermission("getFileSystemAttributes") or its SecurityManager.checkRead(String) method denies read access to the file.
+SecurityException − If a security manager exists and it denies RuntimePermission("getFileSystemAttributes") or its SecurityManager. checkRead(String) denies read access to the file name by this abstract pathname.

 The following example shows the usage of Java File getTotalSpace() method.
 We've created a File reference.
-Then we're creating a File Object using F:/test directory which is present in the provided location.
+Then we're creating a File Object using F:/test.txt which is present in the provided location.
 Now using getTotalSpace() method, we're getting the total space in the partition.

 package com.tutorialspoint;